 Shares in Verve Therapeutics fell by nearly 11% Monday after the gene editing company disclosed details of a letter it received from the Food and Drug Administration asking for more information to resolve a clinical hold imposed last month.

 Verve, a high-profile developer of a precise form of gene editing, had been planning to begin a Phase 1 clinical trial in the U.S. of a medicine meant to treat heart disease.
-But in November, the FDA stopped the biotechnology company from beginning the study, even thought human testing was already underway in the U.K. and New Zealand.
+But in November, the FDA stopped the biotechnology company from beginning the study, even though human testing was already underway in the U.K. and New Zealand.

 Dubbed Heart-1, the trial is recruiting people with a rare, inherited form of high cholesterol.
 As of Nov.
 7, three patients had received Verve’s therapy without any treatment-related side effects, according to the company.
 Verve plans to soon test higher doses of its medicine, which uses “base editing” to turn off a gene called PCSK9 and lower cholesterol levels.